1 day chart

 Is PINS stock a buy?

 Some investors believe this is a good time to buy as the company recently became profitable.
 Pinterest is also healthy with ample cash to seek out or create new growth opportunities.

-Other investors don’t feel as bullish, dismissing Pinterest as a beneficiary of COVID-19 and just a “pandemic play.”
+Other investors don’t feel as bullish, dismissing the all time high of Pinterest's stock price as a beneficiary of COVID-19 and just a “pandemic play.”
 These investors are also wary of the fact the company’s monthly active users dropped from 459m to 431m throughout FY2021 – a 6% decrease over 12 months.

 Who owns PINS stock?

 Institutions hold 67.4% of the total float of PINS stock.

 Some of these institutions include Vanguard Group (7.47%), T. Rowe Price Group (4.92%), BlackRock (4.23%), Flossbach von Storch AG (4.13%) and Morgan Stanley Investment Management (3.59%).

 Co-founders Benjamin Silbermann and Paul Sciarra own a significant amount of PINS stock as well: 6.01% and 5.84%, respectively.